Cuesta College Collateral Branding

 Inspired by the Faces of New York book, we started posting black and white portraits of students, faculties and staffs on Instagram.
 Eventually we decided that we’d go with this style for Outreach items, such as enrollment postcards and billboards.
 The goal is to give us a sophisticated look to convey the quality education and support we offer at Cuesta College, as well as to feature the real people on campus.

 This is another billboard in the new look.
+The simple graphic with large typography stood out from other busy billboards.

 An election-day post—I tried to make it look calm.